-If you are looking for info that teaches you how to pull off these types of shady negative SEO practices, this is not it, so stop looking!
+If you are looking for info that teaches you how to pull off these types of shady harmful SEO practices, this is not it, so stop looking!

-Because of my own website recently came under negative SEO attack and, as a consequence, I can now definitely and even more accurately understand the dangers through my own first-hand experience.
+Because of my own website recently came under negative SEO attack and, as a consequence, I can now definitely understand the dangers through my personal first-hand experience.

 But make no mistake-

-- Negative SEO practices exist
+Negative search engine practices exist

-- These unethical techniques can definitely, negatively impact your business
+These unethical techniques can definitely, negatively impact your business

-- Learning how to identify these methods is the best way to combat them!
+Learning how to identify these methods is the best way to combat them!